AWinterman/vector-clock/README.md

 ###`vector_clock.clock`###

 The vector clock-- a map from `source_ids` to version numbers.
-Like the `C` function from [Lamport's paper][vector-clock-paper].
-It's worth noting that this means `vector-clock` plays well with the unfortunately named [npm.im/vectorclock][vectorclock], although this breaks the contract somewhat, since [mixu](https://github.com/mixu)'s library expects object literals.
+Like the `C` function from [Lamport's paper][vclock-paper].
+It's worth noting that this means `vclock` plays well with [npm.im/vectorclock][vectorclock], although this breaks the contract somewhat, since [mixu](https://github.com/mixu)'s library expects object literals.

 ###`vector_clock.get(id)` -> `Integer version`###